-Enrollment trends at the University are showing a slow and steady increase.
-The freshmen class that enrolled in the fall of 2020 held steady with 2019 despite being in the midst of the COVID-19 global pandemic.
+Enrollment trends at the University have held steady overall.
+The freshmen class that enrolled in the fall of 2021 decreased slightly due to ongoing effects of the COVID-19 global pandemic.
 Greater emphasis has been placed on recruiting in rural Oklahoma and the surrounding states.
-Furthermore, the University has partnered with a national institute to increase the number of transfer students that enroll and graduate from our urban campuses in Oklahoma City and Tulsa, as well as our site in Ardmore, Oklahoma.
+Furthermore, the University has continued efforts to strengthen our partnership with a national institute to increase the number of transfer students that enroll and graduate from our urban campuses in Oklahoma City and Tulsa, as well as our site in Ardmore, Oklahoma.

-After receiving a 2.08% increase for FY 2020 in state appropriations, the University received a 3.9% reduction in FY 2021 state appropriations due to statewide budget shortfalls and cuts primarily due to the COVID-19 pandemic.
-Current Oklahoma revenues are below budgeted levels, which are significantly influenced by energy prices.
-This continuing condition could result in a reduction during future years.
-Increases in state funding are needed in order to maintain and improve the quality of the students' educational experience without adding substantial student debt, as well as to address and support the increasing enrollment each year.
-It is always the University's intent to keep student fees as affordable as possible, while balancing the needs of the University.
+After maintaining flat state appropriations in FY 2021, the University received a 6% increase in FY 2022 for which we are grateful.
+Increases in state funding are needed in order to maintain and improve the quality of the students' educational experience without adding substantial student debt, as well as to address and support the anticipated increase in enrollment for future years.
+It is always the University's intent to keep student fees as affordable as possible while balancing the needs of the University.
 The University continues to be the most affordable provider of quality four-year education in the state of Oklahoma.
 It is the University's expectation to continue to make the University an affordable option for its students.

-As a result of the COVID-19 pandemic, the University has transitioned to offer additional hybrid and flexible classes to retain students, protect revenue, and comply with social distancing requirements recommended by the Centers for Disease Control and Prevention.
-The University has invested in supplemental technology for safe course delivery to ensure that students have continual access to their classes in the event they or their instructors are quarantined.
+As a result of the ongoing COVID-19 pandemic, the University has continued to offer hybrid classes to retain students, protect revenue, and comply with social distancing requirements recommended by the Centers for Disease Control and Prevention.

-During FY 2020, the University received funding through the Higher Education Emergency Relief Fund, through the CARES Act, which was provided by the United States government.
-The University received \$3.1 million in the initial funding, of which half, or \$1.54 million, had the requirement of being disbursed directly to students in the form of emergency cash grants.
-The remaining institutional portion can and has been used to support credit adjustments made due to disruptions created by the pandemic.
-The majority of these funds were expended during FY 2020.
-The University also received additional funding through the CARES Act as part of the HBCU program of nearly \$6 million.
-This funding will also be used for student grants, reinforcements to University infrastructure such as telephones and internet, upgrades in remote learning technology, personal protective equipment, as well as cleaning services and supplies during FY 2021.
+During FY 2021, the University received additional funding through the Higher Education Emergency Relief Fund, through the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), which was provided by the United States government.
+The University received \$4.9 million in funding, of which \$1.54 million had the requirement of being disbursed directly to students in the form of emergency cash grants.
+The CRRSAA funds for emergency student grants have been fully expended.
+The remaining institutional portion has not yet been expended but can be used to support credit adjustments made due to disruptions created by the pandemic, clearance of balances, and other institutional needs.
+The University also received additional funding through the CRRSAA as part of the HBCU program of approximately \$8.0 million.
+This funding will also be used for student grants; COVID-19 testing; reinforcements to university infrastructure, such as telephones and internet; upgrades in remote learning technology; and personal protective equipment as well as cleaning services and supplies during FY 2022.

-Statements of Net Position June 30, 2020 and 2019
+Statements of Net Position June 30, 2021 and 2020